 A new window will open, asking you to grant Data Fetcher access to your Airtable base.

-5. Click Add a base, then select All current and future bases in all current and future workspaces so you won’t have to authorize Data Fetcher anytime you want to use it on an Airtable base.
+5. Click Add a base, then select + Add resources so you won’t have to authorize Data Fetcher anytime you want to use it on an additional Airtable base.

 Now that you've authorized Data Fetcher, you can create a trigger to run the request when you add a new PDF to the table: